 To avoid fragmented donations, the protocol currently only accepts donations of at least 0.065 ETH.
 (If the donation is for several services, the total sum must be at least 0.065 ETH.)

 Developers can use this screen to review and claim the incentives of the agents and components they own.
-Note that you must be the owner of that component to use the functionalities in this page.

 Connect your wallet and indicate the ID and unit type (agent or component) that you wish to refer to.
 Allowed actions: